BackofenLab/Cherri/docs/_sources/docs/usage.md.txt

 10,123136102,123136122,+,5,1245880,1245902,+
 ```

-We recommend that the user also specifies the occupied regions used to train the model provided via `--model_file`.
-For example, for the PARIS_human model without graph features, the occupied regions data object is located at
-`Model_without_graph_features/PARIS_human/occupied_regions/occupied_regions.obj` (inside the mentioned zip file from [Zenodo](https://doi.org/10.5281/zenodo.6533932)).

 ### Example call for CheRRI's evaluation mode

-For the test call please download the [Cherri_models_data](https://doi.org/10.5281/zenodo.6533932) zip folder.
-The PARIS_human model is needed to execute the call.
+For the test call please download the [Cherri_models_data](https://doi.org/10.5281/zenodo.10555733) zip folder.
+The human model is needed to execute the call.
 Be sure to provide the correct location for the model and its feature set (`-m`, `-mp`).
 For example, assuming the data (zip folder extracted to folder `Cherri_models_data`) is stored inside the CheRRI folder:

 ```
-cherri eval -i1 test_data/evaluate/test_evaluate_rris.csv -g human -l human -o ./ -n test_eval -c 150 -st on -m Cherri_models_data/Model_with_graph_features/PARIS_human/model/full_PARIS_human_context_150.model -mp Cherri_models_data/Model_with_graph_features/PARIS_human/feature_files/training_data_PARIS_human_context_150.npz -i2 Cherri_models_data/Model_with_graph_features/PARIS_human/occupied_regions/occupied_regions.obj
+cherri eval -i1 test_data/evaluate/test_evaluate_rris.csv -g human -l human -o ./ -n test_eval -c 150 -st on -m Cherri_models_data/Model_with_graph_features/human/full_human_context_150.model -mp Cherri_models_data/Model_with_graph_features/human/training_data_human_context_150.npz
 ```

+If you would like to preform a test evaluation you can use the [test_file](https://github.com/BackofenLab/Cherri/blob/master/test_data/evaluate/test_evaluate_rris.csv) stored in CheRRIs github repository.

 ### Input parameters in evaluation mode